jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

-# Validate whitespace in and around the JSX opening and closing brackets (react/jsx-tag-spacing)
+# Enforce whitespace in and around the JSX opening and closing brackets (react/jsx-tag-spacing)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.